-Crucial Crew will take place from 1 – 12 June 2020 at Nescliff Military Training Centre.
-The main beneficiaries are 1500 eleven year old children who would not otherwise gain essential life skills experience and knowledge, other than by accident.
+Crucial Crew will take place from 3 – 14 June 2024 at Nescliff Military Training Centre.
+The main beneficiaries are 1500 eleven-year-old children who would not otherwise gain essential life skills experience and knowledge, other than by accident.
 The programme is run by trustees and 100 volunteers most of whom have expressed a wish that they had had valuable life skills training when they were eleven years old.
-The professional agencies; Police, Fire, Coastguard, RNLI, Farmers, St John’s Ambulance, School Nurses, Western Power, Veolia, Dog Warden and many others, benefit as Crucial Crew provides them with a most cost effective vehicle to provide roadshows for up to 1500 children from 50 schools in Shropshire.
-Crucial Crew achieves all of their up to the minute objectives in the most cost effective manner.
+The professional agencies; Police, Fire, Coastguard, RNLI, Farmers, School Nurses, Western Power, Veolia, Dog Warden and many others, benefit as Crucial Crew provides them with a most cost-effective vehicle to provide roadshows for up to 1500 children from 50 schools in Shropshire.
+Crucial Crew achieves all of their up to the minute objectives in the most cost-effective manner.
 The local communities and their residents benefit from the knowledge that the children bring back to their homes.

 What difference does the charity make to their lives?

 Crucial Crew saves lives.
-If Crucial Crew helps to save the life of just one child, or provides a least one child with the necessary information to make a crucial decision to save someone else’s life, then the whole process will have been worthwhile.
-The success of Crucial Crew is down to delivering life skills messages in conjunction with the appropriate agencies, targeting a time when children are not only most vulnerable, but also most receptive to new crucial safety information.
+If Crucial Crew helps to save the life of just one child or provides at least one child with the necessary information to make a crucial decision to save someone else’s life, then the whole process will have been worthwhile.
+The success of Crucial Crew is down to delivering life skills messages in conjunction with the appropriate agencies, targeting a time when children are not only most vulnerable but also most receptive to new crucial safety information.
 In 2006 a young man from Shrewsbury lost his father at sea in a rubber dingy.
 The young man had been to Crucial Crew only two days before and whilst he could not dissuade the others, he saved his own life and that of his brother having made a crucial decision not to go out in the dingy.
 The coastguard in attendance at Borth that day was the same man who gave the briefing at Nescliffe only 2 days before.
 More recently we have read about the death of Sam Abel, 14 years of age, who in Jan 2017 jumped off a multi-storey car park roof in Worcester following bullying on Snapchat.
-Prior to that we heard of 14 year old Hannah Smith from Lutterworth and Daniel Perry, a 17 year old from Fife who sadly lost their lives following Cyber Bullying.
-A scenario on Cyber Bullying continues to be an important part of our event.
+Prior to that, we heard of 14-year-old Hannah Smith from Lutterworth and Daniel Perry, a 17-year-old from Fife who sadly lost their lives following Cyber Bullying.
+A scenario on Bullying continues to be an important part of our planned event.
 The safety aims of the programme are tailored annually by the agencies involved.
 Over the last two years scenarios have been run by the Police who deliver important safety messages including Cyber Bullying and Internet Safety.
-This is in addition to long standing scenarios on alcohol and drug abuse.
-In August 2015 the Shropshire Star reported that 329 under 18 year olds had been treated by Shropshire’s two main hospitals, some were as young as eleven.
+This is in addition to long-standing scenarios on alcohol and drug abuse.
+In August 2015 the Shropshire Star reported that 329 under 18-year-olds had been treated by Shropshire’s two main hospitals, some were as young as eleven.
 An alcohol awareness scenario, delivered by professionals, continues to be an important feature of Crucial Crew.
-The Coastguard/RNLI, St John’s, Fire and Rescue, Western Power, are further examples of the agencies whose messages our Crucial Crew event helps to deliver.
+The Coastguard/RNLI, Shropshire Fire and Rescue, Western Power, are further examples of the agencies whose messages our Crucial Crew event helps to deliver.
 In 2018 we introduced the RNLI’s water safety scenario in support of their river safety scenario in Shrewsbury.
 Crucial Crew does not discriminate.
-Crucial Crew embraces all abilities with Cruckton & Severndale special schools being among our regular supporters.
+Crucial Crew embraces all abilities with Severndale special school being amongst our regular supporters.
 Pairs of children are mixed on arrival, with children of different schools meeting and socialising with others of all backgrounds.
 In life, the children are told that they may face situations where they are not in a group with their best friends and may be called upon to help others.
 This valuable experience would not present itself if the professional agencies took their messages to individual schools.
-After recent events we strongly believe that Crucial Crew helps youngsters to relax in the company of uniformed professionals to communicate with and respect them and vice versa.
+After recent events, we strongly believe that Crucial Crew helps youngsters to relax in the company of uniformed professionals to communicate with and respect them and vice versa.

 Why do we need grant funding and donations?